 Time After Time

 Spotted salamanders are creatures of habit, returning to the same breeding sites year after year.
 The value of the spot pattern database lies in comparing pictures from the same sites from one year to the next, and seeing which individual salamanders re-appear.
-Therefore, we strongly encourage you to send pictures from our long-established crossing sites, or from sites that you re-visit year after year.

 One and Done